Contact Us for a Free Consultation (213) 542-0979

 Evidence Necessary to Convict Somebody of Murder

-This is a an important topic because it's not always clear to people why they're being charged with murder or why their loved one is being charged with murder in Los Angeles county and why the courts have taken the case, especially when it involves multiple defendants in a case and it's a confusing fact pattern.
+This is an important topic because it's not always clear to people why they're being charged with murder or why their loved one is being charged with murder in Los Angeles County, and why the courts have taken the case, especially when it involves multiple defendants in a case, and it's a confusing fact pattern.

-People can't figure out what evidence the prosecutors have against them or their loved one and they're constantly saying to me, I don't understand why my son, daughter, brother, sister was charged with murder under California Penal Code 187.
+People can't figure out what evidence the prosecutors have against them or their loved ones, and they're constantly saying to me, I don't understand why my son, daughter, brother, or sister was charged with murder under California Penal Code 187.
 What evidence do they have?

-The type of evidence that you're usually going to see in a murder case is identification by eye-witnesses.
-For example, somebody would see the murder.
-Somebody would see who the shooter was if it was a shooting, and then that person would be able to testify and pick the person out of a line-up, whether it be a photographic or live in person line-up.
+The type of evidence you'll usually see in a murder case is eyewitness identification.
+For example, somebody might know a murder.
+Somebody would see who the shooter was if it was a shooting, and then that person could testify and pick the person out of a line-up, whether it be a photographic or live in-person line-up.
 So, that would be one example of evidence that prosecutors could use in a murder case.

 Evidence Necessary to Convict Somebody of a California Murder